paitiewfrance/paitiewfrance.github.io/tour-alsace/christmas-in-alsace.md

 Next we will drive to Riquewihr, a charming fortified village encircled with vineyards.
 Take a walk around the ramparts and dive into the Middle Age by wandering the colored narrow streets, the half-timbered houses decorated with old shop signs and the omnipresent flowers and creepers, adding a extra charm to the village.
 Discover the Tour des Voleurs ( thieves tower), a former defensive tower and a prison from the 14th century.
 Reconverted as museum, visit the ancient Torture Chamber, the guard room to attend interrogations.
 You will also notice a collection of ancient torture instruments.

 In evening, we will stroll and admire the fairy tales scene of the christmas market of Ribeauville and  Riquewihr.
-We will then drive back to Colmar.
+And then we will then drive back to Colmar.
 Dinner and night in Colmar.

 ### วันที่ 5:  Kientzheim - Kaysersberg - Le Château du Hohlandsbourg